Pre-Health

 Nursing

-Many students apply to a Bachelor of Science in Nursing (BSN) program after graduating from the University at Albany.
+Many of our pre-nursing students apply to a Bachelor of Science in Nursing (BSN) program after graduating from the University at Albany.

 There are various programs, such as Binghamton and New York University that offer accelerated second bachelor’s degree in nursing.
 When considering a career as a nurse practitioner or nurse anesthetist, students should hold a Registered Nurse (RN) or BSN degree and have nursing experience before entering these programs.